pgroenbaek/budgie-webcam-applet/CONTRIBUTING.md

 Contributions of any size are welcome.
 These could be bug fixes, features, documentation updates or suggestions.

+Please follow the guidelines below to make the contribution process as smooth as possible.

 ## How to Contribute

 1. Fork the repository, then clone your fork, and create a local branch for your work.